 Statistics on the developments over time of the main economic indicators are available as Excel files in the statistical tables published in the section Survey results.

-The sample weights included in the annual databases may differ from the corresponding weights included in the historical database.
+Furthermore, for prior editions (up to 2016) the sample weights included in the annual databases may differ from the corresponding weights included in the historical database.
 This is because the weights included in the annual databases are not revised, while the ones included in the historical database are aligned to the demographic statistics on the Italian population published by Istat (e.g. reconstructions between censuses) when the data are revised.
 These revisions may cause some discrepancies between the statistics computed using the current version of the Historical Database and those referring to the previous versions.